learn-co-curriculum/react-hooks-reconciliation/README.md

 React was able to perform better than the traditional DOM.

-The term 'Virtual DOM' fails to really explain what is happening and may lead to a misunderstanding of what is happening behind the scenes when React renders.
+The term 'Virtual DOM' fails to really explain what is happening and may lead to a misunderstanding of what is going on behind the scenes when React renders.

 ![Dan Abramov No Longer Likes Virtual DOM](https://curriculum-content.s3.amazonaws.com/react/virtual_dom_bad.png)